CAOSD-group/fm-json-kubernetes/scripts/mapping_files/README.md

 ## Mapping to CSV

-- The `mappingUVC.csv` file links model features to their corresponding property names in YAML configurations.
+- The `mappingUvlCsv.csv` file links model features to their corresponding property names in YAML configurations.
 - This is created using a dedicated Python script that scans the model and establishes feature-to-key mappings.
 - The goal is to translate real-world YAML values into interpretable feature selections.